meaneych/ChrisMeaneyBiostatsPortfolio/_talks/2020_UTOPIAN_PhenotypingPres.md

 location: "Toronto, Canada"
 ---

+Phenotyping algorithms are used to identify persons/patients with a particular set of characteristics at a certain timeframe (these algorithms are foundational inputs to conducting EMR-based clinical research).
 This talk reviews methods for developing and evaluating phenotypes derived from primary care electronic medical records.

 [Downloaded talk here](../files/2020_UTOPIAN_PhenotypingPres.pdf)